Cherreads

 McGonagall smiled and said, "That's right, it is indeed that platform.
 It's the one reserved for the Hogwarts Express, between platforms nine and ten."

-After dropping the six off on the street, McGonagall turned and went back into the Leaky Cauldron, unsure whether she was picking up other students or simply planning to have a drink.
+After dropping the six of them off on the street, McGonagall turned and went back into the Leaky Cauldron, unsure whether she was picking up other students or simply planning to have a drink.

 Hermione silently hugged her books and walked toward her car.